Kannan171/tp/docs/UserGuide.md

 TeamSync is a contact management app designed to streamline group project management, **built by National University of Singapore (NUS) students, for NUS students**.

-Designed with simplicity and efficiency in mind, TeamSync makes it easy to add group members' contact details, schedule meetings, and stay organized.
+Designed with simplicity and efficiency in mind, TeamSync makes it easy to add teammates' contact details, schedule meetings, and stay organized.
 It combines the intuitive visuals of a Graphical User Interface (GUI) with the speed and precision of a Command Line Interface (CLI).
 Built-in validation checks help prevent errors, ensuring a seamless experience.

-Whether you're new to CLI applications or an experienced user, TeamSync enables you to work faster than any GUI-only app — so you can focus on what truly matters.
+Whether you are new to CLI applications or are an experienced user, TeamSync enables you to work faster than any GUI-only app — so you can focus on what truly matters.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip**<br><br>